FIVE PRECEPTS & BODHICITTA

 Occasionally matters arise that need to be addressed through appropriate and skillful communication.
 Essential communication of this kind is done through notes on the center’s message board.
 For the sake of the integrity of your own retreat experience, however, we will ask that you keep notes to a minimum.
 In the event of an emergency, you are welcome to speak to a staff member in a way so as not to disturb other participants.
 There are a few exceptions to the silence: there will be daily Dharma talks and meditation instructions offered by the teacher(s), as well as opportunities to engage verbally during Q&A periods and during private practice discussions with the teacher(s).

-Cloud Mountain currently offers a mix of single, double and shared rooms.
+Cloud Mountain currently offers single sleeping rooms.
+Some doubles are available upon request to friends, family members or partners.
 Guest rooms are located in various buildings.
+We are currently adding yurts as well for single sleeping spaces.
 In accord with our values of simplicity and renunciation, they are deliberately modest in character.
 You may take a tour of the Photo Gallery to view typical rooms in Diamond Hall, Alder Lodge, Yogi Hall and the Bamboo Room.
 The main toilet and shower facilities are in a separate building, the Showerhouse.
 Some sleeping areas have adjacent indoor toilets and showers.
-Many of the shared rooms contain bunk beds.

 The office staff needs to be alerted to any special needs IN ADVANCE of the retreat that are relevant to how we house you.
 Rooming is finalized just prior to the retreat start in order to accommodate any last minute changes, so in most cases we’re unable to tell you in advance what your specific housing assignment will be.
-We cannot guarantee last minute requests for changes, since the assignments are specifically geared to the number of retreatants and the various special needs requests we receive.
+We cannot guarantee last minute requests for changes, since the assignments are specifically geared to the number of retreatants, mobility issues, bathroom needs and various other special needs.

 Camping is an option we can offer.
 There are numerous camping sites on the property and retreatants are welcome to bring tents and camping pads to utilize those spaces.
-There is no discount for camping; each participants is still assigned a space in a room in order to have a place to leave luggage and to return to in poor weather.
-It is helpful for us to know in advance if you plan to camp.
+There is no discount for camping.

 Please be aware that in assigning housing, we must meet a variety of needs with the resources we have available.
 We ask that you practice with whatever situation in which you find yourself and accept whatever housing assignment you’re offered with gratitude and equanimity.